If you have psoriasis, you may have tried coal tar ointments. These are sometimes called

 and had the distinct coal tar odor.
 But the most recent compounds have been a light almond color, with much less of the

 The one on the left is too strong.
-I added approximately 1 to 1 1/2 oz out of the original 2 oz that I poured out of the bottle (the liquid showing at the bottom of the container in my "First Attempt" section).
+I added approximately 1 to 1 1/2 oz out of the original 2 oz of liquid that I poured out of the Coal Tar bottle.
+(This is the liquid that you see in the "First Attempt" image above.)

 The one on the right is too weak.
 It was the last pre-compounded prescription that I received.
-The pharmacist created it along with a standard over-the-counter hydrocortizone, to substitute for the Fluocinonide when it became prohibitably expensive.
-But he apparently interpreted the "10% LCD" in too weak a manner; the ointment was less effective than I had been used to..
+But the compounding tech apparently interpreted the "10% LCD" in too weak a manner; this batch did not work well at all.

 The container in the middle looks like the original mixture that I used to get for years.
 It is quite effective.
 Thus I recommend that you add sufficient Coal Tar to produce that tint.
 It's also shown in the image just above, under "Compounding SUCCESS".